annegog/myStudies/README.md

 # MyStudies
 This university project, assigned to us, involved substantial effort and collaboration.
-It aimed at revamping the existing University of Athens (UOA) website.
+It aimed at revamping the existing University of Athens (UOA) website (for declarations and grades).

 ### What we are using in the app
 React, Vite, Tailwind, Express, MongoDB